-The author, poet, and playwright Paulette Williams was born on October 18, 1948 in Trenton, New Jersey.
-Until she was eight, she lived in a racially diverse community among well educated upper middle class black and white families.
-She socialized with prominent musicians and performers such as Dizzy Gillespie, Chuck Berry, Charlie Parker, Miles Davis, and Josephine Baker, all of whom were friends of her parents.
+The author, poet, and playwright Ntozake Shange was born Paulette Williams on October 18, 1948 in Trenton, New Jersey.
+Until she was eight, she lived in a racially diverse community among well-educated upper middle class black and white families.
+She socialized with prominent musicians and performers, including Dizzy Gillespie, Chuck Berry, Charlie Parker, Miles Davis, and Josephine Baker, all of whom were friends of her parents.

-In 1956, the Williams family moved to racially segregated St. Louis, Missouri where they remained for five years.
+In 1956, the Williams family moved to racially segregated St. Louis, Missouri, where they remained for five years.
 In St. Louis, Paulette was exposed to music, dance, art, literature, and opera but also to overt racism at her elementary school, which was one of the first in the nation to become embroiled in the tension over desegregation following the 1954 Brown v.
 Board of Education decision.
-At thirteen, Paulette returned to New Jersey where she was now much more observant of the inequities that were customarily faced by black American women.
+At thirteen, Paulette returned to New Jersey more observant of the inequities that were customarily faced by black American women.

-At 18, Paulette Williams was accepted into elite Barnard College, a division of Columbia University.
-By 19, however, she was bitter, alienated, and separated from her husband.
+At eighteen, Paulette Williams was accepted into elite Barnard College, a division of Columbia University.
+By nineteen, however, she was bitter, alienated, and separated from her husband.
 She repeatedly attempted suicide by sticking her head in an oven, drinking chemicals, slashing her wrist, and taking an overdose of Valium.
-After moving to California she drove her Volvo into the Pacific Ocean.
+After moving to California, she drove her Volvo into the Pacific Ocean.
 Despite the upheaval in her personal life, Williams managed to graduate cum laude from Barnard with a B.A. in 1970.
 In 1973, she earned an M.A. from the University of Southern California.

 Ntozake Shange died on October 27, 2018 at an assisted living facility in Bowie, Maryland, She was 70.